-As of June 30, 2010, we had \$48.7 million in cash, cash equivalents and marketable securities, an increase of \$4.5 million from \$44.2 million as of December 31, 2009.
-This increase principally reflects \$26.7 million in net proceeds from the public offering of our common stock that we completed in January 2010 and \$4.9 million in payments from Roche for research and development support, offset by cash used in operations as discussed under "Cash Flows" above.
+As of September 30, 2010, we had \$54.1 million in cash, cash equivalents and marketable securities, an increase of \$9.9 million from \$44.2 million as of December 31, 2009.
+This increase principally reflects \$26.7 million in net proceeds from the public offering of our common stock that we completed in January 2010, \$7.1 million in payments from Roche for research and development support, and \$15.0 million in gross proceeds from a three-year term loan that we completed in September 2010, offset by cash used in operations as discussed under "Cash Flows" above.

 We do not anticipate that we will generate product revenue in the foreseeable future, if at all.
 We expect our continuing operations to use cash over the next several years and such cash use may increase significantly from year to year.
-While we are engaged in multiple preliminary partnership discussions for each of our currently unpartnered programs-STA-9090, elesclomol, STA-9584, and apilimod-which could result in one or more new partnership agreements in 2010 that may include upfront payments and cost-sharing provisions, there is no guarantee we will be successful in entering into any such partnership agreements on commercially reasonable terms, if at all, or that we will receive any other revenue through these partnership efforts in the future.
-Based on our current operating levels, we expect our existing funds, together with expected research and development reimbursements and \$5 million of milestone payments anticipated in connection with certain preclinical and clinical achievements under the Roche Agreement, will be sufficient to fund operations into 2012.
+While we are engaged in multiple preliminary partnership discussions for each of our currently unpartnered programs-STA-9090, elesclomol, STA-9584, and apilimod-which could result in one or more new partnership agreements, that may include upfront payments and cost-sharing provisions, there is no guarantee we will be successful in entering into any such partnership agreements on commercially reasonable terms, if at all, or that we will receive any other revenue through these partnership efforts in the future.
+We expect to end 2010 with approximately \$43 million to \$45 million in cash, cash equivalents and marketable securities.
+Based on our current operating plan, we expect our cash resources, together with remaining research and development reimbursements under our collaboration with Roche, will be sufficient to fund operations into 2012.
+This estimate assumes no additional funds from new partnership agreements, cost- or risk-sharing agreements, equity financing events, or use of our \$35 million equity line of credit facility.
+Certain new clinical programs contemplated for 2011 would be conducted subject to the availability of additional financial resources.